-From manually tracking their matters to a central online legal workspace
+From manually tracking their matters to a central cloud based legal software

-The municipal government, The City of Overland Park, KS, now uses the Xakia in-house legal matter management system to track its workload and simplify its reporting.
+The municipal government, The City of Overland Park, KS, now uses the Xakia in house legal matter management software to track its workload and simplify its reporting.

 - Deployed throughout the civil division

 - Visibility into projects across the Legal Department

 - Operational improvements put in place based on data

 “Quarterly reporting used to take a week.
 Now it takes just one day.”

 Overland Park, Kansas has a population of nearly 200,000.
 The largest suburb of Kansas City, the community ranks on the top ten list of Money magazine’s “Best Places to Live” in the United States.